John Corbett Glover: World War II

-After the town of Wau and Father Glover's church had been strafed by Japanese Zeros, he helped to evacuate Europeans from the Markham Valley.
-This included some people from Manus Island and survivors of the massacres in New Britain.
-Flying a Spartan 2-seater from Wau, re-built and maintained by Hungarian Karl Nagy, who had been Guinea Airways' chief engineer, Fr.
-Glover flew people to Port Moresby via Wau.
-As time went on this route became too dangerous, so they hid the Spartan in the gardens of the Seventh-day Adventist Mission Headquarters at Kainantu where Alex J. Campbell was in charge.
+After the town of Wau and Glover's church had been strafed by Japanese Zeros, he helped to evacuate Europeans from the Markham Valley, including some people from Manus Island and survivors of the massacres in New Britain.
+He flew people to Port Moresby via Wau in a rebuilt Spartan two-seater.
+As time went on, this route became too dangerous, so they hid the plane in the gardens of the Seventh-day Adventist Mission Headquarters at Kainantu, which had not been evacuated due to rapid deterioration of affairs at Rabaul, leading to communication breakdown.

-Glover and Nagy then set out to walk to Madang, taking nine days instead of the usual four to make the trip.
-At Madang they knew a Fox-Moth 4-seater was still intact at the Catholic Mission's headquarters on Sek Island.
-The Moth was floated thirteen miles down the coast on a raft made from fuel drums, and while they worked on it near the Madang airfield, two air attacks took place.
-The plane remained intact and they flew it back to the Mission station at Kainantu.
-Here they worked on both planes and made a spare fuel tank for the Moth out of some leftover galvanised iron.
-It was hoped this would extend the range to enable it to reach Cairns to arrange evacuation of the refugees in the Highlands.
+Glover and Karl Nagy, the engineer who had rebuilt the Spartan, walked to Madang to retrieve a Fox Moth four-seater from the Catholic Mission's headquarters on Sek Island.
+The trip took nine days instead of the usual four.
+They made the necessary repairs near the Madang airfield, where they survived two air attacks, and managed to fly it back to the Mission station in Kainantu.
+Glover and Nagy continued working on the Fox and the Spartan, making a spare fuel tank for the Moth out of some leftover galvanised iron.
+They hoped this would extend the range to enable it to reach Cairns to arrange evacuation of the refugees in the Highlands.